-Most of this is achieved by fundraising events like ‘black tie dinners’, curry nights etc. Occasionally someone will leap out of a plane or run a considerable distance, but on the whole, we’re an unremarkable bunch with a remarkable interest in common… Freemasonry.
+Most of this is achieved by a combination of fund-raising.
+Regular charitable collections at our lodge meeting as well as events like ‘black tie dinners’, social nights etc. Occasionally someone will leap out of a plane or run a considerable distance, but on the whole, we are an unremarkable bunch with a remarkable interest in common… philanthropy and Freemasonry.

-Like most lodges, we meet four times a year, between September and April, where we have our official meetings.
-These are where our decisions on supporting and donating to local causes is made.
-We also use these meetings to welcome new members by conducting them through a series of ceremonies similar to ‘mini plays’ called Degrees.
+We meet four times a year, between September and May, where we have our official meetings.
+This is where our decisions on supporting and donating to local causes is made.
+We also use these meetings to welcome new members by conducting them through a series of ceremonies similar to ‘mini plays’ called ‘Degrees’.
 The ceremonies are crammed with symbolism and use allegory designed to demonstrate where the candidate has come from spiritually or philosophically.
 Moving onwards they lead the candidate on a path to encourage them to dedicate themselves to the pursuit of an ever improving moral disposition.
 Members are encouraged to love and respect all humanity as if everyone was their ‘brother’, to endeavour to relieve the suffering of the sick and needy, and to be an honest and moral example to the community.
 These three aspects are called the Three Grand Principles on which the organisation is founded.
 They are referred to as Brotherly Love, Relief and Truth.

 So are the meetings secret?
 Well, no. They are private, just like your local golf club meeting or Parish Council meeting, but there is nothing subversive, immoral or contrary to any faith requiring a secrecy within them.

 So Why All the Mystery?

 Have you ever had someone tell you the results of the game that you wanted to watch?
 How frustrating is it to know the ending before you’ve begun!
 In the USA and other countries, Freemasonry is widely considered to be the cornerstone of their society.